 They Create Fear

-It wasn't too long before natural-born citizens of the United States who just happened to be Muslim were called terrorists.
+It wasn't too long before natural-born citizens of the United States who just happened to be Muslim were also called terrorists.
 Innocent, hard-working, and loving people all over the country were feared, despite doing nothing wrong.
 Some were needlessly threatened, verbally attacked, and physically assaulted.

 They Limit Opportunity

 When one group is given special privileges or has opportunities taken away just because a certain belief spreads about them, it limits their social, educational, and career opportunities.
-For example, if a certain race is thought of as "lazy" or "uneducated," a potential employer is more likely to pass over someone's resume just by looking at their name, completely ignoring the qualifications they can bring to the role.
+For example, if members of a certain race are thought of as "lazy" or "uneducated," a potential employer is more likely to pass over someone's resume just by looking at their name, completely ignoring the qualifications they can bring to the role.

 They Ignore Real Problems

 Some would like us to believe that specific groups of people, or in some cases, certain cultures or races, are more violent than others.
 While these individuals rarely come right out and state this, their bias is seen through stereotypes in media.